starwavelin/Starwave/README.md

 Description: This is the repository storing different versions of my personal website.

-/Java: JSP and Servlets version
+/Java: JSP and Servlets version <br />
-/Ruby: Ruby on Rails version
+/Ruby: Ruby on Rails version <br />
-/PHP: PHP version
+/PHP: PHP version <br />
-/Python: Python with Django version
+/Python: Python with Django version <br />